mdsimon2/RPi-CamillaDSP/README.md

 ### Why would I want to use CamillaDSP on a RPi?

 This tutorial is geared towards 2 channel audio as it is somewhat difficult to get multichannel audio in to a RPi.
 Typical applications are DIY active speakers / subwoofers such as Directiva R1 (4+ channels), LXmini + sub(s) or LX 521.4 (8+ channels).
 Another good application is passive stereo speakers with 3+ subwoofers.
-Although it is possible to use other hardware with CamillaDSP, a RPi offers GPIO pins which are useful for integrating a display and has the ability to be used as a USB gadget.
+Although it is possible to use other hardware with CamillaDSP, a RPi4 offers GPIO pins which are useful for integrating a display and has the ability to be used as a USB gadget.

 ### At a high level how does this work?

-Starting point is a RPi4 or RPi5 running either Ubuntu Server 64 bit or Raspberry Pi OS Lite.
-I recommend a RPi4 due to lower cost and better thermal performance unless you are using the HifiBerry DAC8x which is only supported by the RPi5.
+Starting point is a RPi4 or RPi5 running either Raspberry Pi OS Lite or Ubuntu Server 64 bit.
+I recommend the RPi4 over the RPi5 due to lower cost and better thermal performance.
+However, a RPi5 is required for multichannel I2S applications such as the HifiBerry DAC8x.

-Originally this tutorial used Ubuntu Server as it offered a newer kernel and better compatibility with multichannel DACs (notable the MOTU Ultralite Mk5).
-However, as of Bookworm Raspberry Pi OS works with all DACs in this tutorial.
-Currently Ubuntu 24.04 does NOT work with the RPi5 + HifiBerry DAC8x, and Raspberry Pi OS must be used.

 We will set up CamillaDSP such that it is always running on the RPi as a service.
 A web browser based GUI is available to configure CamillaDSP after initial setup.